 Interactive Fiber Photometry System Schematic

-Click on the components or labels for more details about our optogenetics line of products.
+Click on the components for more details about our optogenetics line of products.
 Contact Tech Support for more information about our expanding line of fiber photometry products.

 Introduction to Fiber Photometry

 An example of fluorescence data showing neural activity in a GCaMP transgenic sample.
 GCaMP fluoresces only when bound to a calcium ion, providing insight into calcium dynamics and neuronal response patterns.

 Fiber photometry, a technique related to optogenetics, provides detailed insight into the activity and behavior of neuronal populations.
 This technique stimulates neurons with light and measures fluorescence signals that correspond to calcium dynamics.
 By detecting changes in the fluorescence intensity from a genetically encoded calcium indicator (GECI), calcium dynamics related to activities and patterns in neural circuits can be measured in real time.